Investment model of commitment: Impett, Beals, and Peplau (2002)

-One study, performed by Impett, Beals, and Peplau in 2002, had goals of proving that satisfaction, alternatives, and investments could predict the commitment of married couples, as well as proving that commitment then determined relationship outcomes.
+In a study performed by Impett, Beals, and Peplau in 2001, had goals of proving that satisfaction, alternatives, and investments could predict the commitment of married couples, as well as proving that commitment then determined relationship outcomes.
 In order to test this theory, a longitudinal study was performed in which married participants were mailed a questionnaire to fill out asking various questions about the relationship, regarding satisfaction, investments, and quality of alternatives.
 Of the couples who participated, 34% were asked to take the questionnaire again 18 months later.

 After analysis of the data, it was found that levels of satisfaction, quality of alternatives, and investments all fit with Rusbult's predicted model.
 All of these factors were crucial to building commitment within a relationship.
 Further, when testing for commitment, it was found that commitment was a strong predictive factor to determine relationship success, over this 18-month period.